 5.4.
 F. Internship.
-To become licensed as a Psychologist in Arkansas, a minimum of two (2) years of qualified experience is required, one of which must be post doctoral.
-The following training experience is initiated after a minimum of two (2) years of graduate study:
+To become licensed as a Psychologist in Arkansas, a minimum of two (2) years of qualified experience is required, one of which must be post-doctoral.
+The following training experience is initiated after a minimum of two (2) years of graduate study: Supervised Experience.
+To become licensed in Arkansas, a psychologist must complete a 2000 hour pre-doctoral internship program and obtain 2000 hours of post-doctoral supervision.

 5.4.
-F. (1) An internship that is accredited by the American Psychological Association which provides training consistent with both the doctoral program of study and the Statement of Intent; or
+F. (1) Pre-Doctoral Internship.
+An pre-doctoral internship program that is accredited by the American Psychological Association which provides training consistent with both the doctoral program of study and the Statement of Intent; or

 5.4.
-F. (2) A 2000 hour internship that meets all of the following criteria:
+F. (2) A 2000 hour internship program that meets all of the following criteria:

 5.4.
-F. (2) (a) The training program must be organized, in contrast to supervised experience or on-the-job training, and designed to provide the intern with a programmed sequence of training experiences.
+F. (2) (a) The training internship program must be organized, in contrast to supervised experience or on-the-job training, and designed to provide the intern with a programmed sequence of training experiences.
 The primary focus and purpose must be assuring the breadth and quality of training.

 5.4.
-F. (2) (b) The internship agency must have a clearly designated staff Psychologist who is responsible for the integrity and quality of the training program and who is actively licensed/certified by the State Board of Examiners in Psychology.
+F. (2) (b) The internship agency program must have a clearly designated staff Psychologist who is responsible for the integrity and quality of the training program and who is actively licensed/certified by the State Board of Examiners in Arkansas Psychology Board or the proper psychological licensing entity, if participating in an internship in another state.

 5.4.
-F. (2) (c) The internship agency must have two or more Psychologists on the staff as supervisors, at least one of whom must be actively licensed as a Psychologist by the State Board of Examiners.
+F. (2) (c) The internship agency program must have two or more Psychologists on the staff as supervisors, at least one of whom must be actively licensed as a Psychologist by the State-Board of Examiners in Arkansas Psychology Board or the proper psychological licensing entity, if participating in an internship in another state.

 5.4.
-F. (2) (d) Internship supervision must be provided by a staff member of the internship agency or by an affiliate of that agency who carries clinical responsibility for the cases being supervised.
+F. (2) (d) Internship supervision must be provided by a staff member of the internship agency program or by an affiliate of that agency program who carries clinical responsibility for the cases being supervised.
 At least half of the internship supervision must be provided by one or more Psychologists.

 5.4.
-F. (2) (e) The internship must provide training in a range of assessment and treatment activities conducted directly with patients seeking health services.
+F. (2) (e) The internship program must provide training in a range of assessment and treatment activities conducted directly with patients seeking health services.

 5.4.
-F. (2) (f) The internship must be completed within a multidisciplinary setting.
+F. (2) (f) The internship program must be completed within a multidisciplinary setting.
 The contribution of a minimum of two (2) other disciplines, whose expertise is germane, into the evaluation and intervention decisions in professional problems areas is considered a necessary aspect of professional training and experience.

 5.4.
-F. (2) (g) At least 25 percent of the intern's time must be in direct patient contact (minimum 375 hours).
+F. (2) (g) The intern must spend At at least 25 percent of the intern's time must be of the program working in direct patient contact (minimum 375 500 hours).

 5.4.
-F. (2) (h) The internship must include a minimum of two (2) hours per week (regardless of whether the internship was completed in one year or two) of regularly scheduled, formal, face-to-face individual supervision with the specific intent of dealing with health services rendered directly by the intern.
+F. (2) (h) The internship program must include a minimum of two (2) hours per week (regardless of whether the internship was completed in one year or two) of regularly scheduled, formal, face-to-face individual supervision with the specific intent of dealing with health services rendered directly by the intern.
 There must also be at least two (2) additional hours per week in learning activities such as: case conferences involving cases in which the intern was actively involved; seminars dealing with clinical issues; co-therapy with a staff person including discussion; group supervision; or additional individual supervision.